- Travel and Places»

 Inside the gates, children could ride on swing sets near a large pond maintained at the northeast sector, where White Cross Hospital was built.
 A large fountain was added later and in the 2000s, the pond was drained and reconstructed for cleanliness.
 Picnickers have always always welcomed.

-In the year 1900, a male "kissing bandit" lived bear the park and walked to and from work nearby.
+In the year 1900, a male "kissing bandit" lived near the park and walked to and from work nearby.
 He had the hobby of quickly hugging women passersby and running off down Park Street.
 Enough women complained that he was arrested and fined, but released.

 Source: "On this Day in Columbus", by Tom Betti and Doreen Sauer